jvilltolentino/jvilltolentino/README.md

 - 👯 I'm interested in working with you on any projects using statistics or artificial intelligence.
 - 🤔 Other than Python and R, I need assistance.
-- 💬 I'm happy to share my thoughts on Time Series with you upon request.
+- 💬 I'm happy to share my thoughts on Predictive Analytics upon request.